 - But humankind chose another path.
 This rejection of God is called sin.

 Sin makes a barrier between a perfect God and imperfect people.
-Christians believe that Jesus’ death ultimately knocks down this barrier and makes a way for everything that was lost at the fall to be regained and restored.
+Christians believe that Jesus’ death ultimately knocks down this barrier and makes a way for everything that was lost at the Fall to be regained and restored.

-But how does Jesus’ death do this?
+But how does Jesus’ death restore a relationship with God?

-This is a very big question, and one which the New Testament in the Bible (in particular writers such as St Paul) tries to answer.
+This is a very big question, and one which the New Testament in the Bible (in particular writers such as Paul) tries to answer.
 Different theologians throughout church history have put forward different ideas about the full meaning of ‘the cross’.